mdlp92/project1/README.md

-# project1
-My first KIEI assignment - making a website for my startup idea.
+# Source code for kiei451.com

+Sample website for Northwestern University's Kellogg School of Management, KIEI-451 – Introduction to Software Development.

+For educational purposes only.